-I did lots of research on little churches, studying the arches, pitch of the roof, steeples, stained glass windows, etc. This tiny chapel evolved into a somewhat larger version, as this vision became a reality.
+I did lots of research on little country churches, studying the arches, the pitch of the roof, steeples, stained glass windows, etc. This tiny white chapel evolved into a somewhat larger version, as this vision became a reality.
 I drew and re-drew designs for stained glass windows, which hopefully communicate the messages I wanted to pass on.
 Assembled by a lovely artist in Corpus, who helped me to choose each tiny piece of glass, they are a lovely part of this endeavor.

 Multiple sources turned up other items.
 The chandelier and a wooden arch surrounding the front stained glass window are from churches in France, the cross from a French vineyard, and the church-bell came from the old Abbey on Lake Corpus Christi.
 The altar was hand-made from mesquite from our ranch, and is now slightly warped after it nearly floated away in a bad flood.
 (We leave it that way as a fun memory.)

-After months of planning, this “widow woman” embarked on building this unique structure, blindly spending a small fortune building it with no real understood reason of exactly “WHY”!
+After months of planning, this “widow woman” embarked on building this unique structure, blindly spending a small fortune building it, with no real understood reason of exactly “WHY”!
 People would ask me “why”, and I could only respond that it was a “God thing”…?